-There are two variables involved in the generation of chlorine: salt and electricity.
-If there is salt in the water and power being sent to the Electrolytic Cell, the system is generating chlorine normally.
-If the salt level is in question, independently test a water sample.
+There are only two factors required for the system to generate chlorine: salt and electricity.
+If there is sufficient salinity in the water and electrical power is being sent to the Electrolytic Cell, the system is generating chlorine normally.
+The system will detect and display errors when there is an issue with the transmission of power through the salt water.
+Otherwise, the system's ability to transmit power can be verified to confirm chlorine generation.

-Verifying Power is present in Cell
+Verifying Power is present in Cell: